Embry Family PageGrancher

 William Embry & Family Top of the page

 William was the eldest son of John Embry and Maria Price.
 He was born in Monmouth and baptised there on 29th November 1818.
-On the 18th March 1839 William married Maria Elizabeth Morgan at Newland.
-William and Maria had eight children.
+On the 18th March 1839 William married Maria Elizabeth Morgan at Newland in the Forest of Dean.
 In 1841 William and Maria were living "over the Bridge" in Monmouth with their son Abraham.
 William's occupation is plasterer.
-In 1851 they are living in Robert's Building, Wye Bridge, their family has increased to five children, Louisa is entered as Julia.
-They are still there in 1861 and have completed their family.
+In 1851 their dwelling is named as Robert's Building, Wye Bridge, their family has increased to five children, Louisa is entered as Julia.
+They are still there in 1861 and have completed their family of eight children.
 Maria died and was buried in Monmouth on 13th July 1867.
 William at this time must have been the licencee of The Seven Stars Inn at Monmouth.
 He gave up the business and handed it over to his daughter Louise about 1870.
 A court case brought against him in 1874 reports the facts.
 In 1871 William is living in Dixton Road with several of his children but by 1881 is on his own boarding at a house in Grub Street.
 In 1891 he is an "inmate of almshouses" living at No. 14.
 William died in Monmouth on 26th February 1895 and was buried on 2nd March that year.
-Probate was granted to Clara Embry spinster on 9 April Effects £43.
+Probate was granted to Clara Embry spinster on 9 April Effects:£43.

 Children of William and Maria

-Louisa was a Licensed Victualler for a time at the Seven Stars, Old Dixton Gate.
+Louisa was baptised at Monmouth on 13 March 1842.
+She is living with her parents and family at Robert's Buildings, Monmouth in 1851 but is incorrectly entered on the census as Julia.
+In 1861 Louisa is working as a servant for Elizabeth LAVERY in Monnow Street, Monmouth.
+Louisa is recorded as a Licensed Victualler in 1871.
+She is living with her father and three younger siblings at Dixton Road in the vicinity of the Nag's Head and St James Square, probably at the Seven Stars, Old Dixton Gate.
 She was once summonds for serving alcohol outside licencing hours (Embry Snippets.).
-Louisa married John MOSES and made her home at Boss Cottage, Mitchel Troy Common.
+In 1874 Louisa married John MOSES, a stone mason, and made her home at Boss Cottage, Mitchel Troy Common.
 Louisa and John had four children; John born 1875, Clara born 1878, Fanny born 1880 and Alfred born 1883.
-They also raised Hubert William EMBRY, Louisa's nephew and son of Agnes, for a while and he can be found living with them on the 1881 census.
-Louisa and John both died in 1896 and in 1901 John, Fanny and Alfie are living together at Boss Cottage with John recorded as head of household.
+They also raised Hubert William EMBRY, Louisa's nephew and son of Agnes, for a while and he can be found living with them at Boss Cottage on the 1881 census.
+Louisa and John both died in 1896 and Louisa left Effects of £706 8s 11d.
+In 1901 John, Fanny and Alfie are living together at Boss Cottage with John recorded as head of household.
 Alfie later emigrated to Saskatchewan, Canada and some time later he was joined by Clara and her husband John BURNSIDE.

-William was a bit of an enigma, at first I thought he never married but then found a marriage entry for a William Embry in Paddington, London.
-William married Sarah VINER on 14 June 1877.
-They had a daughter Rosa Elizabeth born in 1880 at Marylebone.
-William and sarah then emigrated to Australia and their second daughter was born in Adelaide, South Australia in 1885, they baptised her Lilian Blanche.
+William was baptised at Monmouth on 12 December 1852.
+He appears on the 1861 census at Roberts Buildings, Monmouth with his parents and siblings and with his widowed father and siblings at Dixton Road, probably The Seven Stars Inn at Dixton Gate.
+He is working as a plasterer and probably with or for his father.
+In 1877 he has moved to 25 Market , Paddington, London and from there marries Sarah VINER on 14 June that year.
+In 1881 William and Sarah are living at 74 Carlisle Street , Marylebone with their daughter Rosa Elizabeth born in 1880.
+William is an unemployed plasterer.
+William and Sarah then emigrated to Australia and their second daughter was born in Adelaide, South Australia in 1885, they baptised her Lilian Blanche.
 In 1891 William and Sarah and their two daughters returned to the UK on board the Oruna.
-William died in 1899 and is buried at the cemetery in Monmouth in a plot next to his parents.
-Sarah returned to London and worked as a monthly nurse and then as a housekeeper.
+William died on 4 August 1899 at 1 Goldwire Lane, Monmouth but his home address on Probate is given as 33 Knox Street Marylebone.
+William is buried at the cemetery in Monmouth in a plot next to his parents.
+Administration for his estate was granted to Rosie Elizabeth Embry, spinster Effects £500.
+Sarah continued to live in London and worked as a monthly nurse and then as a housekeeper.
 Rosa died in 1905.
 Lilly married Albert Stephenson in 1925 but they never had children.
 Sarah died in 1932 and is buried at Epsom in Surrey.

 Agnes Embry & Family Top of the page